mgoold/linear_algebra_notes/linear_algebra_exercises/tasks_by_object_type/matrix_tasks.md

 ### Tasks
 * give the symbolic form of of the upper triangular matrix R repesenting a 3x3 matrix in RREF.
 * to give the basis, or subspace S that could be spanned by R, list the possible eschalon forms that R could take.

+## Example 5

+### Premise

+A list of undefined non-zero vectors are said to span a subspace of a defined R space.
+List the possible dimensions that the vectors can occupy.

+### Problem Text
+*  "Suppose u, v and w are non-zero vectors in R7.
+They span a subspace of R7.
+What are the possible dimensions of that vector space?"

+### Solution or Solution Steps
+The answer is 1, 2 or 3.
+The dimension can’t be higher because a basis for this subspace has at most three vectors.
+It can’t be 0 because the vectors are non-zero.

 # Defined Matrix, >2x2, with Variable(s) in Content